Gender Identity Policy

 Policy Statement

 Crofton House School (the “School”) is committed to establishing a safe and inclusive learning environment for all girls to reach the full extent of their potential.
-Every student at the School has her own unique background and contributes to the School in her own unique way.
-The School is committed to having a diverse student body while maintaining its character as an all-girls school.
+Every student at the School has her unique background and contributes to the School in her unique way.
+The School is committed to having a diverse student body while maintaining its character as a girl-centered school.

 Purpose

-The purpose of this policy is to clearly set out the School’s approach to and to provide guidance to the School’s faculty and staff for the purposes of admissions, enrolment, education, and accommodation of transgender applicants to and students of the School.
-While this policy is aimed at ensuring a consistent approach, each transgender applicant’s/student’s circumstances must be considered individually.
+The purpose of this policy is to clearly set out the School’s approach to Gender Identity and to provide guidance on admissions, enrolment, education, and accommodation of applicants and students who are not Cisgender Girls.
+While this policy aims to ensure a consistent approach, each applicant’s/student’s circumstances will always be considered individually.

 Definitions